mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/deform_brush_engine.rst

 .. image:: /images/icons/deformbrush.svg

 The Deform Brush is a brush that allows you to pull and push pixels around.
-It's quite similar to the [[Special:myLanguage/Transform Tool|liquefy transform mode]], but where liquefy has higher quality, the deform brush has the speed.
+It's quite similar to the :ref:`liquify_mode`, but where liquify has higher quality, the deform brush has the speed.

 Options